vaguelyethnic/client-side-mastery/book-3-martins-aquarium/README.md

 In this book, you will learn how to build your first dynamic web page with HTML, CSS, and JavaScript.
 You will also start backing up your code consistently to Github.

-> Historical average time to complete this book is 4 days with an additional 3 days for the group project.
+> You have 5 days to complete the core chapters.
+Then you will spend 3 days doing the group project.

 ## Core Projects